What Are the Perks of Fabric Protection?

 - It makes your carpet and furnishings last longer

 There are a lot of rumors about fabric protection that circulate amongst homeowners.

 Like this one: Will my carpet fade if I have fabric protection added to my carpet after cleaning?

 Or, Will protecting my fabric make my furniture get dirty faster?

 If you have concerns about fabric protection, you’re probably the type of person that has spent a lot of resources furnishing your home with just the right carpets, rugs and upholstery that all compliment each other beautifully, and you’re darn proud of it.

-It’s time to investigate the facts about protection your fabrics and upholstery before making the final decision about having something applied that could damage your lovely rugs and furniture.
+Let’s investigate the facts about protecting your fabrics and upholstery before making the final decision about having something applied that could damage your lovely rugs and furniture.